Jean-BaptisteAC/Auto-Encoder/README.md

 ![Turn](Ressources/plot.png)

-What we can see here, is that the transitions between different classes of Fashion objects are pretty smooth, which is the purpose of the VAE because want to be able to interpolate images.
+What we can see here, is that the transitions between different classes of Fashion objects are pretty smooth, which is the purpose of the VAE because we want to be able to interpolate images.
 However, we can spot several “holes” in the subspace, and some of the regions are overlapping.
 Overlapping regions means that we might have trouble to differentiate between separate picture classes.
 And holes in the Z-vector subspace directly result in pictures that we can’t recognize because the decoder is not able to construct a proper image out of it.